OldManJax/plugin.video.watchnixtoons2/README.md

 # WatchNixtoons2

 A Kodi add-on for streaming Cartoons and Anime from a well stocked website.
-Include TV series and Movies in 480, 720 and some 1080 versions when available.
+Includes TV series and Movies in 480, 720 and some 1080 versions when available.
 Anime includes Subbed and Dubbed versions.

 Original version by Doko